slynj/simple-api-docker/README.md

 ## 2. Set Virtual Environment

-Create a python virtual environment using the command below.
-It’s recommended to use venv as
+Create a Python virtual environment using the command below.
+It’s recommended to use venv because it allows you to install only the dependencies needed for this project.

 ```python
 python3 -m venv venv